Qqwy/haskell-vary/README.md

 Variant types are sometimes called '_polymorphic_ variants' for disambiguation.
 They are also commonly known as (open) unions, coproducts or extensible sums.

+Vary is lightweight on dependencies.
+With all library flags turned off, it only depends on `base` and `deepseq`.

 ## General Usage

 ### Setup